The Work of the Spirit Jn. 7:39 CLICK TITLE FOR AUDIO

 I heard a sermon preached at a conference distinguishing the work of the Spirit from our work.
 The gist of the message is that we need to recognize the Spirit’s responsibilities and our own responsibilities.
 The Spirit doesn’t do all of the work, but then neither do we.
 Here is the outline of that sermon with additional comments.

 Notice the Spirit’s responsibility versus our responsibility in the following:

-The Spirit leads, we follow – Rom 8:14; Gal 5:16-18 – the Holy Spirit’s responsibility in the life of a Christian is to lead him – and since there can only be one leader, your responsibility is to follow – too often Christians are following a man and not the Spirit of God – the Spirit may use a man to help lead you – if the man you are following is following the Spirit, he can help you but still he cannot replace the Spirit in leading you – you must follow the Spirit – Christians get into trouble when they follow men instead of the Spirit and also when they rebel against the Spirit and refuse to follow him – both of these are disastrous – the most dangerous time in the life of a young Christian is right after he gets saved – the devil will imitate the work of the Spirit and convince the young Christian to follow an unclean spirit rather than the Spirit of God – don’t get caught in that trap!!
+The Spirit leads, we follow – Rom 8:14; Gal 5:16-18 – the Holy Spirit’s responsibility in the life of a Christian is to lead him.
+And since there can only be one leader, your responsibility is to follow.
+Too often Christians are following a man and not the Spirit of God.
+The Spirit may use a man to help lead you.
+If the man you are following is following the Spirit, he can help you but still he cannot replace the Spirit in leading you.
+You must follow the Spirit.
+Christians get into trouble when they follow men instead of the Spirit and also when they rebel against the Spirit and refuse to follow him.
+Both of these are disastrous.
+The most dangerous time in the life of a young Christian is right after he gets saved.
+The devil will imitate the work of the Spirit and convince the young Christian to follow an unclean spirit rather than the Spirit of God.
+Con’t get caught in that trap!!

 Conclusion: The Holy Spirit certainly has responsibilities in the lives of Christians but so do you.
 You make sure to do your part and stay out of the way so the Spirit can do his part!!